billowper/leg.object-tags/README.md

 * Rules can also be evaluated continuously (e.g. if self "Wet", remove "Burning")
 * Various components for conditional objects, material properties, physics settings and so on
 * Filters for triggers etc

+  Not really ready for public consumption, but I plan to make sample project soon!